Data centers need to consider their carbon footprint

 Engineers at EPFL’s EcoCloud have been working since 2011 to find a way around the supply ceiling.
 Their approach involves not only making data centers more efficient, but also reducing their carbon footprint.
 Nobody cared much about this latter aspect when the centers were first being built – but times have changed.
 “There are three things that need to be factored into the equation.
 First, the energy efficiency of data centers, which needs to be improved.
 Second, the CO2 that’s emitted to run them, which can be reduced by switching to renewable energy.
 And third, the energy the servers give off in the form of heat – can’t we do more with that heat than open a window and warm up the parking lot?” says Bugnion.

 EcoCloud, along with the other members of the Swiss Datacenter Efficiency Association (SDEA), introduced an energy-efficiency certification system in early 2020.
-Their program – called the SDEA Label (see article) – quantifies how much CO2 per kWh data centers emit, with the goal of encouraging operators to use renewable energy.
+Their program – called the SDEA Label (see "New certification system encourages greener data centers") – quantifies how much CO2 per kWh data centers emit, with the goal of encouraging operators to use renewable energy.
 EcoCloud also scouts opportunities for EPFL labs to work with businesses to develop advanced systems for cooling, energy management, energy storage and power generation – all within a local innovation ecosystem designed to help data center operators shrink their carbon footprint.

 NEW CERTIFICATION SYSTEM ENCOURAGES GREENER DATA CENTERS